-A bonus may result in having more taxes taken out of that paycheck.
-This is due to withholding calculations getting tricked into thinking you’re making more for the entire year than you will.
+When you receive a bonus, your payroll department’s withholding calculations get tricked into thinking you’re making more for the entire year than you will.

 Yes, the income tax you pay depends on your actual income for that year.
 If you paid too much in income taxes during the year, including because of extra taxes taken out of your bonus, you will get a refund when you file your tax return.

 Can you get an early tax refund if you need the money from your bonus?

 The only way to get a tax refund from the IRS is to file a tax return during filing season.
 You can’t request an early tax refund even if it’s clear you paid way too much in taxes.

 Can you adjust the withholdings on your bonus?

 If the bonus amount is paid separately, your employer can’t adjust the default 22% or 37% withholding.
 If your employer pays the bonus with your regular paycheck, you can adjust your withholding to have the right amount of taxes taken out.

 However, this is often more trouble than it’s worth.
 You’d need to do the math, go to HR to update your W-4, and then go back to HR to readjust your W-4 after the bonus.

 Can you avoid taxes on your bonus check?